imujtaba8488/package_im_avatar/README.md

 ## About

 A simple to use avatar widget, with support for selecting a new avatar.
 The avatar shape can be set to circular or square.

 ![Screenshot](https://github.com/imujtaba8488/showcase/blob/master/im_avatar/im_avatar_01.gif)

-## Using
+## Usage Notes

 Simply import package: `im_avatar/avatar.dart`.
 Use the avatar wherever required with support for selecting a new avatar or disable selection of specifying a new avatar.

 __Tips:__

 * In case you wish to add a border, boxShadow, etc. to the avatar, simply wrap the Avatar widget within a `Container` and add the border under `decoration`.
-For circular border, also set the `boxShape` of the encompassing container to `BoxShape.circle`.
+For circular border, also set the `boxShape` of the encompassing container to
+`BoxShape.circle`.

-* Use im_animation [im_animations](https://pub.dev/packages/im_animations) package
-to wrap the avatar in cool animation effects.
+* Use [im_animations](https://pub.dev/packages/im_animations) package to wrap the avatar in cool animation effects.

 ## Feedback